 - Assigning toys and dolls roles during play

-- Laughing at siblings who are using symbolism during play
+- Laughing at siblings who are using symbolic play

 It is worth noting that a child at this age will still be playing alone (solitary play) or observing others’ play, but rarely engaging in cooperative play with siblings or peers.